 Fees are assessed in accordance with NRS § 534.260(1) and NRS § 534.310(1).
 The following fee schedule pertains to new permit applications and issued permit annual fees.

-Permit Application \$ 2,500.00 Annual Fee for Permit The State Engineer will establish the fee for the following year not later than October 1st of each year.
+Permit Application \$ 2,500.00

+Annual Fee for Permit The State Engineer will establish the amount of the fee for the following year not later than

+October 1 st of each year.